-- investors that have submitted purchase orders offering to pay a price higher than the Subscription Price shall receive the total amount of Notes requested; - investors that have submitted purchase orders offering to pay a price equal to the Subscription Price shall receive the total amount of Notes requested.
-If the total amount of orders exceeds the Issue Amount of the Notes, all the investors that have submitted orders offering to pay a price equal to the Subscription Price shall be allocated Notes on a pro rata basis among themselves; and - orders submitted at a price lower than the Subscription Price shall not be allocated any Notes.
+- investors that have submitted purchase orders offering to receive an interest rate lower than the Closing Interest Rate shall receive the total amount of Notes requested; - investors that have submitted purchase orders offering to receive an interest rate equal to the Closing Interest Rate shall receive the total amount of Notes requested.
+If the total amount of orders exceeds the Issue Amount of the Notes, all the investors that have submitted orders offering to receive an interest rate equal to the Closing Interest Rate shall be allocated Notes on a pro rata basis among themselves; and - orders submitted at an interest rate higher than the Closing Interest Rate shall not be allocated any Notes.

-The minimum subscription amount will be US\$100,000 and multiples of US\$1,000 in excess thereof.
-Thus, under no circumstances will orders smaller than US\$100,000 be allocated to investors, so orders that, as a result of proration, are smaller than US\$100,000 will be dismissed.
-The unassigned amount will be distributed on a pro rata basis among the remaining orders offering to pay a price equal to the Subscription Price.
 If as a result of applying the proration described above, the nominal amount of Notes to be assigned to an order contains amounts smaller than US\$500, such amounts shall be eliminated in order to round down the nominal value to be assigned.
 If an order (after being prorated) contains amounts smaller than US\$1,000 and greater than or equal to US\$500, the corresponding nominal amount to be assigned will be US\$1,000.

-Orders excluded based on the application of the method for determining the Subscription Price previously described will become automatically null and void and will neither result in any obligations for us or the Argentine Placement Agents nor grant to such investors any right to claim any compensation.
-Neither us nor the Argentine Placement Agents shall have any obligation to individually inform each investor whose purchase orders have been totally or partially excluded, that such offers had been totally or partially excluded.
+Orders excluded based on the application of the method for determining the Closing Interest Rate previously described will become automatically null and void and will neither result in any obligations for us or the Argentine Placement Agent nor grant to such investors any right to claim any compensation.
+Neither us nor the Argentine Placement Agent shall have any obligation to individually inform each investor whose purchase orders have been totally or partially excluded, that such offers had been totally or partially excluded.